By Judy A. Teaford and Tina L. Hanlon

 Vorndan, Judith Clay.
 Mr. Bear Lives There.
 Illus.
 Arthur Skupniewicz.
 Painesville Publishing, 2005.
 A story illustrated with line drawings about a little girl in 1952 who stops being afraid of Mr. Bear when she learns he is Mr. Baer the beekeeper.
 The author grew up in Seth, WV.

 Wach, Delia Bowman.
 The Cat Has Class!
 Terra Alta, WV: Headline Books, 2008.
 32 pp. "Presents the story of Frankie, a cat that travels far and wide before finding a home with the students and teachers of Franklin Elementary Center [Parkersburg, WV].
 Includes an introduction to the workshop that led to the book's creation, a history of the cat on which the story is based, and instructions for drawing a cat" (Worldcat).

-Wach, Martin & Delia, Children of Appalachia, and Lynch, Jason S. Teddy Bear Helps on the Farm.
+Wach, Martin & Delia, Jason S. Lynch, and Children of Appalachia.
+Teddy Bear Helps on the Farm.
 Headline Books, 2007.
 64 pp. "Teddy Bear Helps on the Farm is a unique collection of short stories and activities written by the children of Appalachia to inspire others."
 By children from Appalachian Ohio and West Virginia schools and workshop attendees at the Mountain State Art & Craft Fair in Ripley, WV.

 Note: Folktales are listed in a separate Folktale Picture Book Bibliography.